The Warwa Staff Experience

-Other Warwa staff responsibilities include: attending meal times, facilitating at meal times, interacting with clients during free time, cleaning cabins, and cleaning the washhouse facilities.
+Other Warwa staff responsibilities include: attending meal times, facilitating at meal times, interacting with clients during free time, site maintenance, cleaning cabins, and cleaning the washhouse facilities.

 Our summer camp begins with a week of training for all staff (including spring staff).
 Our summer camp begins on Monday mornings and campers return home after dinner on Friday.
 Time off begins on Friday evening and staff are expected back at camp for Monday morning before registration begins (or will be on the bus into Edmonton).